Ham, London: Government

 Since 1965 Ham has been mostly in the London Borough of Richmond upon Thames.
 The rest is in London Borough of Kingston upon Thames.
 The boundaries between these two boroughs have changed slightly since they were first established.

 As the system of hundreds and manors declined, Ham from 1786 was administered by a local "vestry", but as Ham lacked a church of its own until 1832 (and a true vestry until it was enlarged in 1890), it met in the New Inn.

 The Poor Law Amendment Act 1834 established a Board of Guardians, comprising 21 elected guardians for Kingston and its surrounding parishes.
 Ham always had one or two representatives, but sent very few of its poor to the workhouse, mainly assisting them locally in almshouses.

 Ham Common Local Government District was formed under the Local Government Act 1858 and was governed by a local board of eight members.
 However, the vestry system continued in practice until the formation of a local government board in 1871.
 The Local Government Act 1894 reconstituted the area as Ham Urban District, with an elected urban district council of ten members replacing the local board.
 It consisted of the civil parish of Ham with Hatch, which was renamed "Ham" in 1897.

 The urban district was abolished in 1933, when a county review order included it in an enlarged Municipal Borough of Richmond.
 The main impact on Ham was that the northern area was linked with Petersham to create a Sudbrook ward, whilst the boundary with Kingston was moved further north to more or less its present limit with Ham "losing" the factories and surrounding land and housing.
 This substantial boundary change makes meaningful demographic analysis very difficult.
 The ward itself is now Ham, Petersham and Richmond Riverside.
 This contains the largest proportion of Richmond Park and of all six main wards which adjoin it.
+On 1 April 1965 the parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Ham had a population of 6029.